simple-login/jso-example/README.md

 This is an example of a website that implements SimpleLogin using [JSO](https://github.com/andreassolberg/jso).

+The code is deployed on https://simplelogin-jso-example.nguyenkims.now.sh, feel free to check that out 🙂.

 Upon successful login, you will see a popup (`alert`) containing the information that the website receives when you sign in with SimpleLogin.